-The Senior Management Committee is responsible for:
+The Senior Management Committees are responsible for:

-- Meeting with the Designated Safeguarding Lead regularly (at least once per term) to discuss matters of mutual interest and to be briefed accordingly. - Keeping up to date through training at least every two years. - Supervising and implementing revisions that address weaknesses in Child Protection Policies and Procedures without delay. - Undertaking an annual review of the effectiveness of the School's Child Protection/Safeguarding Policy and procedures (in conjunction with the Designated Safeguarding Lead).
+- Ensure Safeguarding is on the agenda of all meetings. - Meeting with the Designated Safeguarding Lead regularly to discuss matters of mutual interest and to be briefed accordingly. - Keeping up to date through training at least every two years. - Supervising and implementing revisions that address weaknesses in Child Protection Policies and Procedures without delay. - Undertaking an annual review of the effectiveness of the School's Child Protection and Safeguarding Policy and procedures (in conjunction with the Designated Safeguarding Lead).